bubroz/clipscribe/docs/PLATFORMS.md

 # Supported Platforms

 ClipScribe supports **1800+ video platforms** through yt-dlp integration.
-If a video platform exists on the internet, there's a good chance ClipScribe can transcribe it!
+If a video platform exists on the internet, there's a good chance ClipScribe can process it!

 ## Quick Check